 Most of the Owls that come into the Centre are injured due to road accidents or orphaned Owlets found on the floor by Members of the Public.

 Lavenham Raptor Conservancy also have a program of Education with Schools offering Work Experience placements for Schools, Colleges and Universities.
-This is extends into other areas, offering public access to Birds of Prey, Education and Experiences with Lavenham Falconry.

 The Objectives of the Raptor Conservancy are: